velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "You like that boy, don't you."

 She nods, blushing even harder.
 "You like him too.
-Don't even try'n lie to me, babe."
+Don't even try'n lie to me, hon."

 It's my turn to blush.
 "I… I think it could be nice to have him around," I stammer.